Guy Harvey

-Biography
+Life

 Guy Harvey was born in Bad Lippspringe, North Rhine-Westphalia, West Germany on 16 September 1955 while his father, Philip Harvey, was serving as a Gunnery Officer in the British Army.
 He grew up in Jamaica.
-Harvey is a 10th generation Jamaican of English heritage as his family immigrated to Jamaica in 1864.
+Harvey is a 10th generation Jamaican of English heritage as his family immigrated to Jamaica in 1664.
 Harvey attended Aberdeen University in Scotland, graduating with highest honours in Marine Biology in 1977.
 He obtained a PhD degree in Fisheries Management from the University of the West Indies in 1982.

 In 1985, he depicted Ernest Hemingway's fishing story "The Old Man and the Sea" in a series of 44 original pen-and-ink drawings and displayed them at an exhibition in Jamaica.
 Based on the positive response he received at this show, Harvey began painting full-time and, by 1988, was providing custom artwork for use on a variety of products.

 Guy Harvey moved his family from Jamaica to the Cayman Islands in 1999 mostly due to personal security concerns over the high crime rate in Kingston.